fauzisho/qiscus-sdk-ios/docs/api-reference.md

 }

 //or Qiscus.roomList
-Qiscus.roomList(withLimit: 100, page: 1, onSuccess: { (qRooms, totalRooms) in
+Qiscus.roomList(withLimit: 100, page: 1, onSuccess: { (qRooms, totalRooms, currentPage) in

 }) { (error) in